In some cases, we earn commissions from affiliate links in our posts.

 In the US, you can purchase episodes on Amazon HERE or check it out on HBO Max.
 If you use your local library, you might also be able to borrow the DVDs there.

-In the UK, the series airs as just Strike (minus the CB), you'll find it on BBC One.
+In the UK, the series airs as just Strike (minus the CB), you'll find it on BBC One and iPlayer.

 What's Happening in C.B.
 Strike: Troubled Blood?

-The next series – either Season 3 or Season 5, depending on where you're watching – will be based on the fifth novel in the series, Troubled Blood.
-It's the longest and most complicated of the novels, but I personally thought it was also the best of the group.
+The next series – either season 3 or season 5, depending on where you're watching and how they've numbered the seasons – will be based on the fifth novel in the series, Troubled Blood.
+It's the longest and most complicated of the novels up to that point, but I personally thought it was also the best.